 If you want to set an alarm on HomePod, just ask: “Hey Siri, set an alarm for 6am” (unless you’d prefer not to be woken that early).

-You can also ask Siri to remind you to do something - you this will just add a reminder to your Reminders app, you won’t get an alert on the HomePod.
+You can also ask Siri to remind you to do something - you this will just add a reminder to your Reminders app on your iPhone or Mac, you won’t get an alert via the HomePod.

 How to use play music on HomePod using AirPlay